JoshGuarino/PokeGo/README.md

 <details>
 <summary>language</summary>
 </details>

+## Pagination
+PokeGo uses the PokeAPI's pagination system to limit the number of results returned in a single request.
+The default limit is 20 results per page and the default offset is 0.
+This will return the first 20 results.

 ## Caching
 PokeGo uses a simple in-memory cache to store API responses.
 This is to reduce the number of requests made to the PokeAPI.